Rajyavardhan Singh Rathore: Political career

-On 10 September 2013, Rathore joined Bharatiya Janata Party after taking retirement from the Indian Army.
+On 10 September 2013, Rathore joined the Bharatiya Janata Party following his retirement from the Indian Army.
 He was elected as an MP in the 2014 Lok Sabha election from Jaipur Rural constituency.
-On 9 November 2014, he was sworn-in as the Minister of State for Information & Broadcasting, under the Narendra Modi government.
+On the ninth of November 2014, he was sworn-in as the Minister of State for Information & Broadcasting, under the Narendra Modi government.
 He was appointed the Minister of Sports on 3 September 2017.
 In May 2018, he became Minister of State (I/C) for Information & Broadcasting.
 In the 2019 Indian general election, he retained the Jaipur Rural seat by over 3.93 lakh votes and was elected to the Lok Sabha for the second time.

 In November 2023, Rathore contested from Jhotwara Assembly constituency for the 2023 Rajasthan Legislative Assembly election.
 He defeated Abhishek Chaudhary of the INC by 50,167 votes.
 After winning the elections, Rathore resigned from Lok Sabha.
 On 30 December 2023, he took oath as a cabinet minister in the Government of Rajasthan.